Cuboxylate/SMTP_server/README.md

 # SMTP Server

-An implementation of a Simple Mail Tranfer Protocol server for a univeristy assignment.
+An implementation of a Simple Mail Tranfer Protocol (SMTP) server for a univeristy assignment, with emails formatted in Multipurpose Internet Mail Extensions (MIME).

-Functionality is compliant with RFC 2821.
+SMTP functionality is compliant with RFC 2821, and MIME is compliant with RFC 2045.

 The main function in MySMTPServer.java sets up an infinite loop listening for incoming connections,